steef/ticketswap-clone/README1.md

 rails s
 ```

-And go to the following address
+Open your browser and go to the following address

 ```
 http://localhost:3000/